hanna8008/personal_daily_food_tracker/README.md

 # Personal Project - Daily Meal Tracker

-A user-friendly web application to track daily meals, calculate nutritional totals, and manage food data.
-The project allows users to:
+A user-friendly web application to track daily meals, build habits, track workouts, and organize your year.
+This project serves as a comprehensive personal hub for:

-- Log meals by category (e.g., Breakfast, Lunch, Dinner, Dessert, Snack, Drinks).
-- Automatically calculate totals for calories, protein, saturated fat, and added sugar.
-- Clear the daily log as needed.
+- Logging meals and calculating daily nutritional totals.
+- Building and tracking habits with a dynamic habit calendar.
+- Organizing structured workouts based on split schedules (2, 3, 4, and 5-day splits).
+- A personal homepage to inspire and reflect progress.

 The application is built using **Flask** for the backend and **HTML/CSS with Bootstrap** for the frontend.